 I've been inside one store.
 The test area seemed as if it was a place for a duo to get their fixes.
 I was surprised how much could their lungs take as they sold their well and truly making the most of their free samples.
-Filling their vape machine with the little polluting bottles, cotton wool and adjusting springs, If it wasn't legal it would just be like grabbing a needle and heating up a spoon.
+Filling their vape machine with the miniature polluting bottles, cotton wool and adjusting springs, If it wasn't legal it would just be like grabbing a needle and heating up a spoon.
 Maybe thats a harsh comparison but not really, a drug's a drug right.
-The staff were as technical as silicon valley and rightly so, however as I was told the industry is still unable to provide a full medical analysis, not just on short term but long term effects of vaping.
+The staff were as technical as silicon valley and rightly so, however as I was told the industry is still unable to provide a extensive medical analysis, not just on short term but long term effects of vaping.
 They believe after 13 years they will be provided with enough information.
-Many users will say they don't feel a tightness in their chest since making the switch from cigarettes to vape however they understand it may cause a popcorn effect to the lungs.
+Many users will say they don't feel a tightness in their chest since making the switch from cigarettes to vape.
+However, they understand it may cause a popcorn effect to the lungs.
 This is somehow ok with them.

-If I smell it on the street or see a cloud of it drifting towards me I cover my mouth and nose, its thickness and smell is gross.
+If I smell it on the street or see a cloud of it drifting towards me, I cover my mouth and nose, its thickness and smell is gross.
 Having a box of liquids to photograph in my house overnight was bad enough, it ended up in the garage.
 How people think its ok to vape inside still baffles me too.